kontent-ai/kontent-ai.github.io/docs/Duties-of-a-Repository-Maintainer.md

 The release process consists of two steps:

-1. Publishing new version on the package manager (.NET -> Nuget, node/js -> npm, ...)
+1. Publishing new version on the package manager (.NET -> NuGet, node/js -> npm, ...)
 1. Ensuring the proper announcement
     * New feature is described in release changelog
     * Decide whether to announce new version in [product changelog](https://kontent.ai/learn/changelog)/discord/newsletter